He’s A Drowning Man

 “That was probably the damn living room mirror.
 Again,” Anarchy said.
 “I swear he punishes himself with the things.
 Bathroom mirror, bedroom mirror, living room mirror—”

-“Not that how much shit he breaks is a good indicator of his safety,” Kohao interrupted darkly.
+“Not that how much shit he breaks is a good indicator of his safety,” Kato interrupted darkly.
 “Fuckin’—what, five months ago now?
 When all the shit was going down.
 Totally silent night as far as I know.
 But Seth manages to slit his own damn throat, get to the hospital, get stitched up, talk his way out of being committed, and come back home.
 The next day he comes downstairs to check up on me when his neck’s totally wrapped in gauze.
 We were all just like, ‘What the fuck happened to you?’”
-Kohao shook his head and gestured aggressively upwards.
+Kato shook his head and gestured aggressively upwards.

 “I wish this wasn’t a fucking rarity!
 I wish he lost it like this every time, then we’d at least know shit was up!
 Instead we’re always in the fucking dark.
 What are we meant to do when he won’t tell us anything and can just silently disem-fucking-bowel himself?”

-Kohao’s graphic question set the hairs on the back of Chey’s neck on end, and he cast another apprehensive glance up at the now-silent ceiling.
+Kato’s graphic question set the hairs on the back of Chey’s neck on end, and he cast another apprehensive glance up at the now-silent ceiling.

 “You don’t need to call ‘Tae.
 I’m gonna go check on him,” he said, feeling the need to reassure himself of Sethfire’s safety.